After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

 Facebook or Instagram ads?
 It's illegal to target by age for businesses related to housing.
 Thanks, Fair Housing Act.
 (No, seriously, thanks—it's good policy for society at large.
 But terrible for my startup.)

 Partnerships with elder law attorneys, geriatric care managers, senior living advisors?
 Not one sent a referral.
-They were too busy putting out the day to day fires they have to do or didn't want to take the reputational risk of recommending a startup with an unproven track record.
+They were too busy putting out day-to-day fires or didn't want to take the reputational risk of recommending a startup with an unproven track record.

 SEO?
 Brought us scattered seniors from random locations across the country.
 Not great for actually matching people.